k00mi/gitaly/doc/configuration/README.md

 ### Storage

 GitLab repositories are grouped into 'storages'.
-These are directories containing bare repositories managed by GitLab, with logical names.
+These are directories (e.g. `/home/git/repositories`) containing bare repositories managed by GitLab , with names (e.g. `default`).

 These names and paths are also defined in the `gitlab.yml` configuration file of gitlab-ce (or gitlab-ee).
 When you run Gitaly on